BladeRunnerJS/brjs-site/docs/use/getting_started.md

 <div class="alert alert-info github">
   <p>
-    In a future version of this getting started guide we'll show how you can easily add test code to the Workbehcn, or Workbench Tools, to faciliate this testing.
+    In a future version of this getting started guide we'll show how you can easily add test code to the Workbench, or Workbench Tools, to faciliate this testing.
 However, the auto-generated code for the Workbench would add unnecessary complexity to this guide.
 See: <a href="https://github.com/BladeRunnerJS/brjs/issues/76">zero-conf workbenches</a>.
   </p>
 </div>

 Ensure the BRJS server is running (`unzip_location/sdk/brjs start`) and open up the `todoinput` Workbench via `http://localhost:7070/brjs-todo/todo-bladeset/blades/todoinput/workbench/`.
-If you enter some text and press *Enter* you'll see a message appear in the JavaScript console via the `br.demo-event-hub`.
+If you enter some text and press *Enter* you'll see a message appear in the JavaScript console via a logger in the Demo Event Hub service.
 You can manually inspect this to ensure the information logged is as expected.

 ![](/docs/use/img/testing-in-the-workbench.png)